Five categories of fake candidate detection tool

 Full identity verification services

-Catching proxy interviewee fraud at offer stage.
+Catches proxy interviewee fraud at offer stage.
 A candidate who cleared five interviews but can't produce their ID on video is the offer you don't extend.
-The fail rate for real candidates is extremely low when the UX is well-designed.
+The economics: typically $2–$8 per check and 3–5 minutes of candidate time.
+That cost shape is fine at offer, wrong at intake.
+Use them where they're strong.

 Background-check providers

-Checkr, Sterling, HireRight, and similar providers verify SSN, criminal history, employment, and education.
+Checkr, Sterling, HireRight, and similar providers (GoodHire, Verified First, First Advantage, Certn) verify SSN, criminal history, employment, and education.
 These are mature services with clear FCRA compliance paths.
 For a category-wide look at lower-cost and faster options, see alternatives to traditional background checks.

 Where they help on fraud